Grand Nationals Primer

 What is the summer uniform for Marching Band?

-BAND: Green Mason Band polo, knee length khaki shorts, dark belt, white socks, white tennis shoes.
+BAND: Green Mason Band polo, black shorts (ordered on charms), black belt, black or no show socks, black tennis shoes.

 I have a question not listed here.
 Who do I contact?

 For general questions related to the band program, contact:

 For questions related to band classes at MHS, contact:

 For questions related to band classes at MMS, contact:

 For questions related to band classes at MIS, contact:

 For questions related to Color Guard at MHS or MMS, contact: